karibou-ch/karibou-ml-navigation/README.md

 npm install -g mocha
 mocha
 ```
-1. mocha `test/concept`
+### 1. mocha `test/concept`
-  * a) example that apply `Clarifai` product image detection
+1. example that apply `Clarifai` product image detection
-  * b) compute a score concepts for each product
+1. compute a score concepts for each product
-  * c) display similar product based on concept
+1. display similar product based on concept
-1. mocha `test/customer`
+### 2. mocha `test/customer`
-  * compute customer order frequency and issue
+1. example that compute customer order frequency and issue related to the past orders